Yusuf-96/learning-django/README.md

+Installation Guide:
+fork the project and pull into your local machine to install run the following commands:
+-pip install -r requirements.txt

 Steps:
 => Create the main folder-> carry the project
    => create virtual env for the python project like node_module in Js